alipay/RJU_Ant_QA/README.md

 ### Download

-You can download the dataset from the project [QJUA-QA](http://openkg.cn/dataset/rjua-qadatasets) at openkg.
+You can download the dataset from the project [QJUA-QA](http://openkg.cn/dataset/rjua-qadatasets) at OpenKG.

 For any questions or suggestions about the dataset, please contact us at: chichenfei@renji.com, huangyiran@renji.com, hongbo.chb@antgroup.com, zhanying@antgroup.com